Moggi/SimpleImageCapture/README.md

 ## ROADMAP
-- Update the WindowWidget class structure
+- Update the WindowWidget class structure:
-- In WindowWidget:
  - Remove the CameraWidget from it
  - Reorganize the widgets positions (layout)
  - Make window 'resizable' to a predefined resolution (include fullscreen)